- Learning about cancer surgery

-A laser is a highly focused and powerful beam of light energy which can be used for very precise surgical work, such as repairing a damaged retina in the eye.
+A laser is a highly focused and powerful beam of light energy which can be used for very precise surgical work.
 It can be used instead of a blade or scalpel to cut through tissue.
-It can also be used to vaporize (burn and destroy) some cancers of the cervix, voice box (larynx), liver, lung, rectum, or skin.
+It can also be used to burn and destroy (vaporize) some cancers of the cervix, lung, skin, or other organs.

-Some laser surgeries involve less cutting and damage (they are less invasive).
-For instance, with fiber optics and special scopes the laser can be directed inside a natural body opening without having to make a large cut (incision [in-sih-zhun]).
+Some laser surgeries involve less cutting and damage (they’re less invasive) than standard surgery.
+For instance, with fiber optics and special scopes the laser can be directed inside a natural body opening without having to make a large cut.
 The laser is then precisely aimed to destroy the tumor.
 See “Endoscopy” in the section called “Surgery to diagnose and stage cancer.”

-Lasers are also used in a type of surgery called photoablation (foe-toe-uh-BLAY-shun) or photocoagulation (foe-toe-ko-ag-you-LAY-shun).
-This means lasers are used to destroy tissue or to seal tissues or vessels.
+Lasers are also used in a type of surgery called photoablation or photocoagulation.
+This means lasers are used to destroy tissue or to seal tissues or blood vessels.
 This type of surgery is often used to relieve symptoms, such as when large tumors block the windpipe (trachea) or swallowing tube (esophagus), causing problems breathing or eating.

 You can learn more about lasers in our document called Lasers in Cancer Treatment.

-Cryosurgery (cry-o-SUR-juh-ree) uses a liquid nitrogen spray or a very cold probe to freeze and kill abnormal cells.
+Cryosurgery uses a liquid nitrogen spray or a very cold probe to freeze and kill abnormal cells.
 This technique is sometimes used to treat pre-cancerous conditions, like those affecting the skin, cervix, and penis.
-Cryosurgery is also used to treat some cancers, like those in the liver and prostate.
-A scan (like an ultrasound or CT scan) is used to guide the probe into the cancer and watch the freezing of the cells.
+Cryosurgery can also be used to treat some cancers, like those in the liver and prostate.
+A scan (like an ultrasound or CT scan) might be used to guide the probe into the cancer and watch the cells freeze.
 This limits damage to nearby healthy tissue.

-Mohs micrographic surgery, also called microscopically controlled surgery, is used to remove certain skin cancers by shaving off one very thin layer at a time.
-After each layer is removed, a doctor looks at the tissue under a microscope.
-When all the cells look normal under the microscope, the surgeon stops removing layers of tissue.
+Mohs micrographic surgery is also called microscopically controlled surgery.
+It’s used to remove certain skin cancers by shaving off one very thin layer at a time.
+After each layer is removed, the doctor looks at the tissue with a microscope to check for cancer cells.
+The doctor repeats this until all the cells in a layer look normal.

 Mohs surgery is used when the extent of the cancer is not known or when as much healthy tissue as possible needs to be saved, such as when treating skin cancers around the eye.
-It’s done by a specially trained surgeon after the skin to be treated is numbed (under local anesthesia [an-es-THEE-zhuh]).
+It’s done by a specially trained surgeon after the skin to be treated is numbed.

-Chemosurgery is an older name for this type of surgery and refers to certain drugs that may be put on the tissue before it’s removed.
-Mohs surgery does not involve use of chemotherapy drugs.
+Chemosurgery is an older name for surgery like this and refers to certain drugs that may be put on the tissue before it’s removed.
+Mohs surgery does not use chemotherapy drugs.

-A laparoscope (LAP-uh-ruh-scope) is a long, thin, flexible tube that can be put through a small cut (incision) to look inside the body.
-It’s sometimes used to take pieces of tissue (biopsy [by-op-see] samples) to check for cancer.
-In recent years, doctors have found that by creating small holes and using special instruments, the laparoscope can be used to perform surgery without making a large cut.
+A laparoscope is a long, thin, flexible tube that can be put through a small cut to look inside the body.
+It’s sometimes used to take pieces of tissue to check for cancer.
+(See “Surgery to diagnose and stage cancer.”)
+In recent years, doctors have found that by making small holes and using special long, thin instruments, the laparoscope can be used without making a large cut.
 This can help reduce blood loss during surgery and pain afterward.
 It can also shorten hospital stays and allow people to heal faster.
-Laparoscopic (lap-uh-ruh-SKAH-pick) surgery is used commonly today to remove gallbladders and repair hernias.
+Laparoscopic surgery is used commonly today to remove gallbladders, repair hernias, and for many other operations.

-The role of laparoscopic surgery in cancer treatment is now well established, but not for all cancers.
-Doctors can safely and effectively to use laparoscopic surgeries for cancers of the colon, rectum, liver, prostate, uterus, and kidney, among others.
+Laparoscopic surgery can be used in cancer treatment, but not for all cancers.
+Doctors can safely and effectively to use laparoscopic surgeries for some cancers of the colon, rectum, liver, prostate, uterus, and kidney, among others.
 Uses on other types of cancer are still being studied.
-It may prove to be as safe and work as well as standard surgery with less cutting and less damage to healthy tissues (it’s less invasive).
-Some studies have hinted at this being the case.
-But larger, long-term studies still need to be done.

-A thoracoscope (thor-AH-kuh-scope) is a narrow, rigid tube with a camera on the end that can be put through a small cut (incision) into the chest after the lung is collapsed.
+A thoracoscope is a thin tube with a tiny video camera on the end that can be put through a small cut into the chest after the lung is collapsed.
 This allows the doctor to see inside the chest.
-Tissue samples of any areas of concern on the lining of the chest wall can be taken out (biopsied), fluid can be drained, and small tumors on the surface of the lung can be removed.
+Tissue samples of any areas of concern on the lining of the chest wall can be taken out, fluid can be drained, and small tumors on the surface of the lung can be removed.

-This type of surgery leads to less cutting and has even been used to remove parts (lobes) of the lung that contain cancer.
-Studies have shown that for early stage lung cancer, results using this approach are much the same as removing part of the lung through a cut in the side of the chest.
-(When the chest is cut open it is called a thoracotomy (thor-uh-KAH-tuh-me); see the above section.)
+This type of surgery leads to less cutting and has even been used to remove parts of the lung that contain cancer.
+Studies have shown that for early-stage lung cancer, results using this approach are much the same as removing part of the lung through a cut in the side of the chest.

 Other forms of surgery